wp-plugins/radio-station/readme.txt

 [__Live Demo__](https://demo.radiostation.pro/) | [__Documentation__](https://radiostation.pro/docs/) | [__Support__](https://wordpress.org/support/plugin/radio-station/) | [__Upgrade to Pro!__](https://radiostation.pro/pricing/)

-Radio Station by NetMix is a plugin to build and manage a Show Schedule for a radio station or internet broadcaster's WordPress website.
-If you're a podcaster with scheduled releases or a Clubhouse app moderator who schedule rooms, you could use this plugin to announce your schedule on your website.
-It's functionality was originally based on Drupal 6's Station plugin, reworked for use in Wordpress and then extended.
+= RADIO STATION by netmix®† - THE BEST WORDPRESS PLUGIN FOR BROADCASTERS! =

+**Radio Station** *by netmix®* is the most comprehensive WordPress plugin for broadcasters to create, manage and play a Show schedule on a WordPress website.
+Used by thousands of stations worldwide, **Radio Station** *by netmix®* is the most popular Radio Station plugin for WordPress and is used by broadcasters of all types.

+*Radio stations* and *TV channels* can use it to showcase their existing programme schedule online, *podcasters* to announce upcoming episode drops, *streamers* to let their fans know of their next live webcast, *social audio moderators* to let their group know of the next meetup - for just about any kind of *media curators* to schedule content for their audience base.

+= SO WHAT DOES RADIO STATION BY netmix® DO? =

-The plugin adds a new "Show" post type, schedulable blocks of time that contain a Show description, a Show shifts repeater field, assignable images and other meta information.
-You can also create Playlists associated with those shows, or assign standard blog posts to relate to a Show.
-It also supports adding Schedule Overrides for specific dates and times, and adds the ability to associate users (given a role of "Host" or "Producer") to Shows, so they can be displayed for that Show and to give them edit access.
+At core the plugin adds a **Show** custom post type, schedulable blocks of time that contain a description, a weekly shift repeater field, uploadable images and other meta information.
+This lets you easily and instantly display a full show **Schedule** on the frontend of your site in one of three in-built schedule views.
+(It also supports adding **Overrides** for handling specific dates and times that can be fully or partially linked to existing shows.)

-A schedule of all Shows can be generated and added to a page with a shortcode (or simple page selection in the Plugin Settings) which has a number of Layout and display options.
-Shows can be categorized into Genres and a Genre highlighting filter appears on the embedded Schedule view.
-Each Show has it's own dedicated page to display all the Show details in a responsive layout.

-The plugin contains a widget to display the on-air Current Show linked to the Show page, with various widget display options, and further widgets for displaying Upcoming Shows and current Playlist tracks.
-Shortcodes are available for these widgets, as well as for displaying archive lists of any of the plugin's custom post types.

-As there is a lot you can do with Radio Station, we've made an effort to provide complete [Radio Station Plugin Documentation](https://radiostation.pro/docs/).
-You can also find a Quickstart Guide there, as well as in the section below.
-You can see some example displays from the plugin via the Screenshots section, and full live examples are available on the [Radio Station Plugin Demo Site](https://demo.radiostation.pro).

-We are actively seeking Radio Station partners and supporters to fund further development of the free, open source version of this plugin via [Patreon](https://www.patreon.com/radiostation) and are also continuing to develop more exciting features and functionality for [Radio Station Pro](https://radiostation.pro/).

-= Updating from Prior to 2.3.0 =

-Since 2.3.0, the first major feature update since plugin takeover in July 2019, Radio Station has incorporated a whole bunch of enhancements (see the changelog for a full list)... but here is a shortlist of the main new features:

-* an Updated Show Page Layout (based on Content Filters not Templates)
-* Responsive Schedule Views (with integrated Override support)
-* Revamped Schedule calculations (with Show Shift Conflict Checking)
-* Producer and Show Editor Roles (for improved Show management)
-* Language Taxonomy Assignments (for Shows and Overrides)
-* Admin Plugin Settings Page (with a plethora of new options)
-* ...and a Radio Station Data API via the WordPress REST API!

-If you have been using Radio Station prior to version 2.3.0 and want to update, it is recommended that you read [the blog post for the 2.3.0 release](https://netmix.com/2-3-0-release-announcement/).
-As there is quite a lot of refactoring and changes in this version, you will want to check the details of the new changes with your current usage - especially if you have been using any custom page templates in your theme or other plugin-related custom code on your site.
-As these are probably the most significant changes that will ever be made to the plugin in a release, we have worked hard to maintain backwards compatibility and test the new features thoroughly, but it's important you know what is going and test things out yourself in the update process.
+You can also create detailed track **Playlists** and associate them with a Show, or assign blog posts as **Related Posts** to a Show.
+Users can be given a plugin role of **Host** or **Producer** and assigned to Shows to give them edit access. **Genre** and **Language** taxonomies are available to group your Shows. **Automatic Pages** are available for your Schedule and all plugin record lists.

+**PLUS** we’ve built in a *NEW* **Stream Player** so that your audience can listen to your broadcast while navigating your site.
+And you can also quickly display the **Current Show**, **Upcoming Shows**, **Current Playlist**, **Radio Time** and **Show Lists**.
+All available for easily customizable display as *Blocks*, *Widgets* and/or *Shortcodes*!

+We worked hard to maintain backwards compatibility and test the new features thoroughly.

 = Support and Contribution =